Arkansas Teacher Retirement System, et al. v. Insulet Corp., et al.

 Please read the Notice to fully understand your rights and options.
 Copies of the Notice and Claim Form can be found on the Case Documents page.
 You may also visit the Settlement website, www.InsuletSecuritiesLitigation.com, for more information about the Settlement.

-If you are a member of the Settlement Class, in order to be potentially eligible to receive a payment under the proposed Settlement, you must submit a Claim Form postmarked no later than September 4, 2018.
-Payments to eligible claimants will be made only if the Court approves the settlement and a plan of allocation, and only after any appeals are resolved, and after the completion of all claims processing.
+Payments to eligible claimants will be made only after the Court enters the Judgment, and only after any appeals are resolved, and after the completion of all claims processing.
 Please be patient, as this process will take some time to complete.